-Most people would prefer to go to the dentist than to an interview, here are a few tips to hopefully calm your nerves and make the interview go smoothly.
+We understand most people would prefer to go to the dentist rather than to an interview.
+To help prepare you so your interview goes smoothly, here are a few tips to calm your nerves:

 - Check out the company’s website.
-Plan 3 questions you can ask about the company.
+Plan 3 questions to ask about the company.
 The employer will be impressed that you did your homework and it shows a genuine interest in what they do.

-- Dress appropriately; it is always preferable to be the best dressed in the room than the worst.
+- Dress appropriately.
+It is always preferable to be the best dressed in the room rather than the worst.
 Has that sport jacket been in the closet for a while?
 Dust off the shoulders and make sure it is not in need of cleaning.
 Don’t wait until the day of your interview to prep your interview attire.
-Ladies, think conservative and don’t show too much skin.
+Women should “think conservative” and not show too much skin.
 A miniskirt is never interview attire.

 - Arrive at least 10 minutes early.
-Duck into the restroom and take a look in the mirror, check your appearance.
+Duck into the restroom, take a look in the mirror and check your appearance.
 Make sure everything is in place.
-Take a few deep breaths to help calm your nerves
+Take a few deep breaths to help calm your nerves.

 - Never, ever underestimate the power of a good breath mint.

 - Turn off your cell phone BEFORE you enter the building.
-Nothing is more annoying than someone distracted by a cell phone.
+Nothing is more annoying than an interviewee distracted by a cell phone.
 Better yet, leave it in the car.

 - Be polite to everyone you meet; the interview starts the minute you walk in that door.
 Some interviewers will ask the receptionist for their impression of you.
 Smile!

-- Greet the interviewer with a smile, a firm hand shake, look them in the eye and introduce yourself.
+- Greet the interviewer with a smile, a firm hand shake, look the interviewer in the eye and introduce yourself.

 - One of the most important ways to set yourself apart from your competition is attitude.
-If someone has all the skills but a poor attitude they will lose the job.
-Not only are employers looking for a skill set; they want to make sure you play well with others.
-A great attitude can sometimes make up for some short falls.
-They can teach you a skill; attitude is something that you bring to the table.
+If you have all the skills but a poor attitude, you will lose the job.
+Not only are employers looking for a skill set, they want to make sure you play well with others.
+A great attitude can sometimes make up for some shortfalls.
+They can teach or train you a particular skill.
+Attitude is something that you bring to the table.

-- If they offer you a glass of water, take it – taking a drink of water will give you the opportunity to think through a question.
+- If they offer you a glass of water, accept it.
+Taking a sip of water can give you some time to think through a tough question.